Georgegriff/griffadev/src/posts/navigator-share/native-sharing-with-navigator-share-api.md

 Hopefully, you can see how the html maps over to the javascript.
 Each of the websites share the content in slightly different ways.
 You might be noticing `genericShare.data` is missing, you'd be right.

-Lets take a look at that function:
+Let's take a look at that function:

 ```js